, Mumbai campus

 Social Protection and Social Policy

 2019.
 'What About Us?
 A Study on the Situation of Young Married Girls.'
 Collaborative Research with Vikalp Sansthan.
 Supported by American Jewish World Service.
-Read here (co-author-with Shewli Kr.)
+Read here (with Shewli Kr.)

 2019.
 How WhatsApp 'Truths' Thrive on Middle-Class Anxieties.
 EPW-engage, Economic and Political Weekly, Vol.54, Issue 37.Read here